FRC-2928/FRC-Programmer-Training/docs/Tools/vscode.md

 - Place the `maven/com/revrobotics` and `vendordeps/REVLib.json` folders inside the WPILib installation folder.
 This is typically located in `~/wpilib/2022`.
 - Once installed you have to bring the libraries into your project.
 This can be done from the WPI palette **Manage Vendor Libraries** option, as explained above.

+Note, that you may have to uninstall and reinstall the libraries using **Manage Vendor Libraries** -> **Manage Current Libraries** in order to get IntelliSense to recognise them.

 ## Using Live Share
 Live Share enables you to quickly collaborate with a friend, classmate, or professor on the same code without the need to sync code or to configure the same development tools, settings, or environment.